Understanding CPR Success Rates: Effectiveness and Influencing Factors

 How often is CPR successful in reviving someone in cardiac arrest?

-The success rate of CPR in reviving someone in cardiac arrest can vary depending on a number of factors, such as the person's age, overall health, and how quickly CPR is initiated.
+The success rate of CPR in reviving someone in cardiac arrest vary depending on a number of factors, such as the person's age, overall health, and how quickly CPR is initiated.
 According to the American Heart Association (AHA), the overall survival rate for out-of-hospital cardiac arrest is around 10%.
-However, survival rates can be improved if bystander CPR is started immediately.
+However, survival rates are improved if bystander CPR is started immediately.

 What percentage of people survive after receiving CPR?

 According to the American Heart Association (AHA), the overall survival rate for out-of-hospital cardiac arrest is around 10%.
 However, survival rates can be improved if bystander CPR is started immediately.
-Studies have shown that bystander CPR can double or triple the chances of survival for someone experiencing cardiac arrest.
-In fact, the AHA reports that survival rates can increase to 40% or higher when bystander CPR is performed promptly.
+Studies have shown that bystander CPR increases the chances of survival for someone experiencing cardiac arrest.
+In fact, the AHA reports that survival rates increases to 40% or higher when bystander CPR is performed promptly.

 How long should CPR be performed before it is deemed unsuccessful?